CodingTrain/website-archive/README.md

 # Add your own variation

 If you want to share your own variation based on a Coding Train video, visit the page corresponding to the video on our [website](http://thecodingtrain.com).
 Check out the [Community Contributions Guide](https://thecodingtrain.com/Guides/community-contribution-guide.html) to see how it is done.
-It will then be featured right under the video on the website for everyone to see!
+It will be then featured right under the video on the website for the viewers!

 # Help adding pages for video tutorials